 What Can You Do With Group Policy Editor

-- Disable removable devices like USB drives.
+- Disable removable devices like USB drives or DVD drives.

 - Keep users from accessing gpedit to change any of the above settings.